collective/collective.bpmproxy/examples/simple-process/README.md

 ### Prerequisites
 * Plone with installed "collective.bpmproxy" installed
 * Running Camunda service
-* Running Camunda Modeler applikation
+* Running Camunda Modeler application

 ### Deploying Process to Camunda
 To use the Process it needs to be deployed to Camunda.
 This is done with the Camunda Modeler applikation.